Setting up an Import Export company in Singapore

 Apply for Customs Transhipment Permit

 You must apply for the relevant transhipment permit where it is required.
 For instance, when transhipping goods from one Free Trade Zone (FTZ) to another FTZ, you need a Through Transhipment with Inter-Gateway Movement permit; when transhipping controlled goods within the same FTZ, you must apply for a Through Transhipment within the same FTZ permit; etc. Each permit application typically costs S$2.88.
-You may find more details here.
+You are welcome to find more details on this topic.

 Prepare Documents for Cargo Clearance